-To understand tuition and fees, and other related educational costs including the BCOM estimated cost-of-attendance, visit the Financial Aid Manual:
+To understand tuition and fees, and other related educational costs including the College's estimated cost-of-attendance, refer to the College's Financial Aid Manual:

 https://bcomnm.org/students/office-of-financial-aid/financial-aid-manual/

 In accordance with Title 38 US Code 3679(e), this educational institution adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 This educational institution will not: